smileyface/LGS-Stock-Checker/docs/ui_requirements.md

 -   **[UI-3.2.4]** Upon saving changes, the modal shall emit an `update-card` event with the modified card data.
 -   **[UI-3.2.5]** After saving, the modal shall automatically close.

+### 3.3 In Stock Details Modal (`InStockModal.vue`)
+-   **[UI-3.3.1]** The modal shall display a list of all available printings for the selected card across all of the user's preferred stores.
+-   **[UI-3.3.2]** Each item in the list shall represent a unique available printing at a specific store.
+-   **[UI-3.3.3]** Each item shall display the store name, price, set code, collector number, and finish.
+-   **[UI-3.3.4]** Each item shall display the card's image for that specific printing.
+The image shall be linked directly from an external service (e.g., Scryfall) using the set code and collector number, not stored locally.
+-   **[UI-3.3.5]** The list of available printings shall be sortable by price.
+-   **[UI-3.3.6]** The modal shall include a "Close" button to dismiss it.

 ## 4. Account Management (`Account.vue`)

 ### 4.1 User Information